Abdullah Shah Ghazi: Shrine

 The tomb is constructed on an elevated platform, while the body is laid to rest in a subterranean crypt.
 The shrine comprises a tall, square chamber adorned with Sindhi tile work, flags, and buntings, crowned by a striking green-and-white striped dome.
-Devotees tenderly touch the silver railing surrounding the burial site, adorning it with floral garlands.
-The shrine commands deep admiration and reverence from people belonging to diverse ethnicities and religious backgrounds.
+Devotees often touch the silver railing surrounding the burial site, and adorn it with floral garlands.

 Until the early twentieth century, the shrine stood as a humble hut atop a sandy hill in Clifton.
 It was Syed Nadir Ali Shah, a revered Sufi saint belonging to the Qalandariyya Sufi Order of Lal Shahbaz Qalandar, who became the custodian of the shrine and played a pivotal role in its construction and development.
 Under his supervision, the iconic dome of the shrine, the windowed ambulatory, the Mosque, the free kitchens or Langar Khana, the Qawwali court, and the pilgrim lodge within its premises were constructed.
 Additionally, a long stairway leading to the shrine was built.
 His efforts transformed the shrine into a center of spirituality and community service.
 Over the years, the shrine has become a magnet for people from various sects, ethnicities, and sections of society, who are drawn to its spiritual aura and devotion.
 The shrine's distinct features, such as the provision of free meals and soul-stirring Qawwali performances, have long been maintained in connection with Syed Nadir Ali Shah's dervish lodge, known as Kafi Sakhi Sarwar, in Sehwan Sharif.
 In 1962, the administrative control of the shrine was transferred to the Auqaf department.
 Subsequently, in 2011, the shrine underwent a renovation of its exterior under the ownership of the Pakistani construction giant, Bahria Town.
 This renovation elicited mixed responses from the residents of Karachi.

 The Abdullah Shah Ghazi shrine was attacked in 2010 by militants who detonated two suicide bombs at the shrine, killing 10 and injuring 50.